bsdz/google-drive-remarkable-sync/README.md

 # google-drive-remarkable-sync
 Apps Script library for synchronising Google Drive folder with Remarkable cloud storage.

-Files kept in Remarkable's cloud storage are automatically syncronised with your Remarkable device.
+Files kept in Remarkable's cloud storage are automatically synchronised with your Remarkable device.

 Thanks to splitbrain who did the [initial reverse engineering of Remarkable's cloud API](https://github.com/splitbrain/ReMarkableAPI/wiki).